abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/3-Angular-Modules.md

       - `req`: the request object
       - `next`: the next interceptor in the chain
     - It returns an observable of the `HttpEvent` type
+    - **Why we use `req.clone()` method?**
+      - Because the `HttpRequest` object is immutable (if you try to override it, Typescript will raise errors), which means that we cannot modify it directly, so we need to create a copy of the request object and modify the copy using the `clone()` method

   - 3️⃣ register the interceptor in the `app.module.ts` file / or the `app.config.ts` file (to make it available to the entire app)